 The surviving papers of Peter Maurin, including manuscripts and scattered correspondence, form another part of the collection.
 Other past and present members of the movement whose papers are held include Johnny Baranski, Charles Butterworth, Frank Cordaro, Frank Donovan, Thomas Cornell, Jeff Dietrich, Dorothy and William Gauchat, Gerald Griffin, Ammon Hennacy, Michael Kirwan, Nina Polcyn Moore, Deane Mowrer, Tina Sipula, Brian Terrell, Jacques Travers, and Stanley Vishnewski.
 In addition to the New York CW, Catholic Worker communities in Alderson, West Virginia; Bloomington, Illinois; Chicago, Illinois; Des Moines, Iowa; Houston, Texas; Los Angeles, California; Milwaukee, Wisconsin; St. Louis, Missouri; Syracuse, New York; and Washington, DC, have made substantial donations of archival material.
 Most of the other CW communities in existence at present send their publications to the Archives, or post them online, and information is available on many of the former houses as well.

 Growing collections of photographs and sound and video recordings are among the most heavily used materials in the Catholic Worker Archives.
 The department holds approximately 300 audio recordings of oral history interviews with CW volunteers and others associated with the movement (transcripts exist for most interviews), and more than 700 audio recordings of discussions, talks, and radio and television programs.
 Most of the audio recordings have been digitized; they are available for download upon request.
-There are several hundred video recordings of talks, television programs, and peace demonstrations.
-Other series consist of of writings pertaining to the CW movement, including books, dissertations, and articles.
+There are also video recordings of talks, television programs, and peace demonstrations.
+Other series consist of writings pertaining to the CW movement, including books, dissertations, and articles.

 Access and Services